bet4a/d3wiki/SVG-Shapes.md

 Typically, a *innerRadius*-accessor is specified because the input data is in a different format, because you want to apply a [[scale|Quantitative Scales]], or because you want to specify a constant inner radius for a donut chart.

 The *innerRadius*-accessor is invoked in the same manner as other value functions in D3.
 The *this* context of the function is the current element in the selection.
-(Technically, the same *this* context that invokes the arc function; however, in the common case that the arc generator is passed to the [[attr|Selections#attr]] operator, the *this* context will be the associated DOM element.)
+(Technically, the same *this* context that invokes the arc function; however, in the common case that the arc generator is passed to the [[attr|Selections#wiki-attr]] operator, the *this* context will be the associated DOM element.)
 The function is passed two arguments, the current datum (d) and the current index (i).
 It is also possible to specify the *innerRadius*-accessor as a constant rather than a function.

 <a name="arc_outerRadius" href="SVG-Shapes#wiki-arc_outerRadius">#</a> arc.<b>outerRadius</b>([<i>radius</i>])